prjctg/prjctg.github.io-src/content/docs/developer/full-docs/event-based-system.md

 # Event-Based System

-In Project G, the Event-Based System allows your modules to react to various built-in and custom events.
+In Anı⃰mr, the Event-Based System allows your modules to react to various built-in and custom events.
 This functionality enables dynamic interactions within your animations and games, enhancing user experience and engagement.

 ## Built-in Events

-Project G provides several built-in events that are automatically triggered by the framework.
+Anı⃰mr provides several built-in events that are automatically triggered by the framework.
 Here are some key events you can handle in your modules:

 - **G.TYPE.PLAY**: Triggered when the song starts playing.
 - **G.TYPE.PAUSE**: Triggered when the song is paused.